 So, why all the turmoil over a gift that is so good?
 Because men must purposefully bow down by their own volition to meet the child eye-to-eye in humbleness of their own, acknowledging their need for all that He embodies.
 The turmoil remains in those who simply refuse to see their way clear to do so.
 Pride is the self-centered force that denies forgiveness that has freely been given.

-With each new day, we each have new opportunity to live in acceptance of God’s forgiveness, choosing to forgive all others all wrongs, for God has shown us how, reminding us that “his compassion [merciful loving-kindness] is new every morning.”
-(Lamentations 3:23) Otherwise we refuse to further advance the life that forgiveness gives by choosing instead to keep ourselves and others bound to debts that can never be paid.
+With each new day, we each have new opportunity to live in acceptance of God’s forgiveness, choosing to forgive all others all wrongs.
+God has shown us how, reminding us that “his compassion [merciful loving-kindness] is new every morning.”
+(Lamentations 3:23) So then should ours too be; otherwise, we refuse to further advance the life that forgiveness gives.
+But instead, we keep ourselves and others bound to debts that can never be paid.

 While the Child Jesus carried forgiveness’ potential, the Man Jesus had to choose to use it.
 So must we all.

 In choosing forgiveness as a way of life, we give priority to freedom, setting everyone free from past mistakes and current condemnation.
 It also allows for future course adjustments to be made, as we live and learn alongside one another in agreement with God.
 With forgiveness paving the way, doors open to new possibilities beyond worldly comprehension.
 Just look at Jesus.
 He couldn’t be anywhere better than where He is right now and forevermore: honored by all at His Father’s right hand.
-In forgiving all, He gained everything of lasting significance, proving that forgiveness is timeless.
+It is only in forgiving all that Jesus gained everything of lasting significance, proving that forgiveness is timeless.
 It just keeps on giving itself away to no end.

 So, in the end, what we reminisce about the most may not matter nearly as much as what we choose not to recall at all.
-By holding no offense against anyone, not even ourselves or God, we give everlasting acceptance.
+By holding no offense against anyone, not even ourselves or God, we give everlasting acceptance to everyone.

 May the peace and joy of total forgiveness fill your holiday and every day.